UniMath/agda-unimath/src/foundation/whiskering-homotopies.lagda.md

 A
-[commuting square of homotopies](foundation.commuting-squares-of-homotopies.md) may be whiskered by a homotopy `L` on the left or right, which results in a commuting square of homotopies with `L` appended or prepended to the two paths aong the square.
+[commuting square of homotopies](foundation.commuting-squares-of-homotopies.md) may be whiskered by a homotopy `L` on the left or right, which results in a commuting square of homotopies with `L` appended or prepended to the two ways of going around the square.

 Diagramatically, we may turn the pasting diagram